 • Equipment rental or ownership cost for the blower

-• Air-sealing tasks often completed before the first bag is poured
+• Air-sealing tasks often completed before installation

 • Disposal fees for old insulation when retrofitting